GuccioGucci/yoke/README.md

 ## Binary distribution

-Starting from version `2.2`, we provide binary distributions, which actually are self-extracting archives (thanks to [makeself](https://github.com/megastep/makeself)).
-See `makeself` homepage to check compatibility with your OS.
+Starting from version `2.2`, we provide binary distributions, which actually are self-extracting archives (thanks to `makeself`).
+See [makeself](https://github.com/megastep/makeself) to check compatibility with your OS.

 Please, pick desired `yoke` binary distribution from [Releases](https://github.com/GuccioGucci/yoke/releases) page.
 Here's how to install it (this will extract the distribution archive and run a self-check `--version` execution):